citp/privacy-policy-historical/b/be/bea/beaumont.edu.md

-> *The following text is extracted and transformed from the beaumont.edu privacy policy that was archived on 2014-09-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140908141339id_/https%3A//www.beaumont.edu/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beaumont.edu privacy policy that was archived on 2015-10-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151008033817id_/http%3A//www.beaumont.edu/patients-visitors/contact-us/privacy-policies) for the most accurate reproduction.*

-# Privacy Policies
+#

 ## HIPAA Notice of Privacy Policy